osamuaoki/interception-dual-function-keys/README.md

 computer sees:  LS↓         LS↑ DE↓ DE↑     DE↓ ..(repeats)..
 DE↑
 ```

-You can continue double tapping so long as it is within the DOUBLE\_TAP\_MILLIS window.
+You can continue double tapping so long as it is within the DOUBLE_TAP_MILLIS window.

 ### Consumption

-Press or release another key during the TAP\_MILLIS window and the tap will not occur.
+Press or release another key during the TAP_MILLIS window and the tap will not occur.

 This is especially useful for modifiers, for instance a quick ctrl-C. In this example we press the a key during the window.

 Double taps do not apply after consumption; you will need to tap first.

+Mouse and touchpad events (`EV_REL` and `EV_ABS`) can also consume taps, however you will need to use a [Multiple Devices](#multiple-devices) configuration.

 ``` text
                                                                <-------150ms------->